Sherif-Elfiky/CSE151AProj/README.md

 y = numerical_data['time_to_deliver']
 ```

-Then, we split our test/train 80:20.
+Then, we split our train/test 80:20.
 ```
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2)
 ```

 Then, we used `LinearRegression` from sci-kit learn to generate our model.
-Mean squared error was our loss function.
+We then fit it on our training set.
 ```
 reg = LinearRegression()
 regmodel = reg.fit(X_train.values.reshape(-1,1), y_train.values.reshape(-1,1))
 ```

+We used mean squared error as our loss function.
 To calculate mean squared error, we generated predictions for both train/test.
 ```
 # get training predictions
 yhat_train = regmodel.predict(X_train.values.reshape(-1,1))